Love & Hip Hop: Miami: Seasons 1–3

+Seasons 4–present

 After over a year long hiatus due to the COVID-19 pandemic, the show was retooled for season four, with only Trina, Amara, Trick and Sukihana returning to the main cast.
 New cast members include Ace Hood and his wife Shelah Marie, Noreaga and his wife Neri, and Florence El Luche.
 Bobby Lytes was demoted to supporting cast, along with Florence's sister Gaelle and husband Marlon, Suki's fiancé Kill Bill and cousin Isaiah, Trina's boyfriend Raymond Taylor and manager C.O.
 Love & Hip Hop: Hollywood's Ray J and Princess Love make crossover appearances.
 The season continued a year later without Ace and Shelah, and with the return of Shay Johnson in a supporting role.

+On July 11, 2023, VH1 announced that the show would return for a fifth season on August 14, 2023.
+It will be preceded by three clip show specials, Love & Hip Hop Miami: Top 10 Most Outrageous Moments on July 24, 2023, Love & Hip Hop Miami: Top 10 Most Legendary Moments on July 31, 2023 and Love & Hip Hop Miami: The Rewind on August 7, 2023, featuring cast members recapping moments of the show.

+Season five saw the promotion of Ray J and Princess to the main cast, as well as Safaree Samuels, making the latter the first ever cast member to appear in all four incarnations (Hollywood, New York, and Atlanta) of the franchise, replacing Noreaga and his wife Neri who did not return.
+New cast members include rapper Zoey Brinxx, manager Supa Cindy, businesswoman Eliza Reign, and Shay Johnson's boyfriend, rapper Fabo, aspiring rap stars the Hollywood Twins Aisha and Daisha, Shay's mother, Sandra Johnson appears in a supporting roles as well as Miami Tip who also appears in a supporting role after a two-year absence.
+Original cast member Gunplay also appears in a supporting role after a three-year absence with his wife Vonshae.
+Love & Hip Hop: Atlanta's Momma Dee makes crossover appearances during the season.

+The second half of season five resumed on January 22, 2024, with mostly the cast returning, with the exception of Sukihana.
+Love & Hip Hop: Hollywood alumni Brooke Valentine, husband Marcus Black and Love & Hip Hop: Atlanta's Estelita Quintero appear in supporting roles.